SANet: A Semantic-aware Agentic AI Networking Framework for Cross-layer Optimization in 6G: Experimental Results

-To evaluate the communication and computational resource consumption of MoPS, we record the number of coordination rounds and the floating-point operations per second (FLOPs) of the agent controller and agents required to achieve a satisfactory O-error, e.g., less than a fixed threshold 0.4, with different MoPS schemes trained by the static-weighting and dynamic-weighting algorithms in Table \ref{resourse_consumption}.
-Note that in our experiments, we adopt the same-sized Transformer model for different agents and, therefore, their required FLOPs are equal.
-We can observe that increasing the number of shared parameters at the agent controller can significantly reduce the required computational load of each agent.
-They, however, result in a higher communication cost for both static-weighting and dynamic-weighting algorithms.
-This is because, as mentioned earlier, allowing more shared-part model parameters generally results in more conflict among different agents, leading to a slower convergence for collaborative training.
-This observation reveals a tradeoff between the local computation load of each agent and overall communication resources for achieving a specific optimization performance.
-We also present the resource consumption of the inference phase in Table \ref{resourse_consumption}.
-We can observe that during the inference phase, computational costs are significantly reduced compared to the training phase, e.g., in Scheme 2 (or Scheme 3), the FLOPs of each agent and the agent controller reduce to only 8.73\% and 8.84\% (or 9.65\% and 8.74\%) of those required for the training phase, respectively.
+To evaluate the communication and computational resource consumption during training and inference with dynamic-weighting and static-weighting algorithms, we record the number of coordination rounds and the million FLOPs (MFLOPs) of the agent controller and agents required to achieve a satisfactory O-error, e.g., less than or equal to a fixed threshold 0.4, with different MoPS schemes trained by the static-weighting and dynamic-weighting algorithms in Table \ref{resourse_consumption}.
+Note that in our experiments, we adopt the same-sized Transformer model for different agents and, therefore, their required MFLOPs are equal.
+We can observe that increasing the number of shared parameters at the agent controller can significantly reduce the computational load required by each agent.
+This, however, results in higher communication cost for both static-weighting and dynamic-weighting training algorithms to reach a certain inference accuracy.
+This is because, as mentioned earlier, allowing more shared-part model parameters generally results in higher conflicts among agents, leading to slower convergence in collaborative learning.
+More importantly, this observation reveals a fundamental tradeoff between the computational load distributed to each agent and the communication costs required to achieve a specific optimization objective. \blu{We can also observe that, while the dynamic-weighting algorithm effectively mitigates conflicts among multi-objective agents, it entails a significantly higher computational overhead during the training phase.
+Specifically, the computational complexity, quantified in MFLOPs, of the dynamic-weighting approach is approximately three times that of the static-weighting baseline.
+This increase is primarily due to the additional weight-update procedures required during each coordination cycle to achieve conflict resolution.} We also present the resource consumption of the inference phase in Table \ref{resourse_consumption}.
+We can observe that during the inference phase, computational costs are significantly reduced compared to the training phase, e.g., in Scheme 2 (or Scheme 3), the FLOPs of each agent and the agent controller reduce to only 8.73\% and 8.84\% (or 9.65\% and 8.74\%) of those, required for the training phase, respectively.